Systolic volume of homology classes: Manifolds with singularities as extrema of the systolic volume

-Definition \ref{def:sys} introduces the systolic volume of a homology class as an infimum.
-But it does not give any information on the structure of a pseudomanifold that might achieve this infimum.
-If a homology class $\a$ can be realized by a manifold, we know that the infimum is reached and that this value coincides with the systolic volume of any normal representation of $\a$ by a manifold, see \cite{Bab06, Bab08, Bru07}.
-In the case where the class $\a$ does not admit a representation by a manifold, it is not even clear if the value $\Sys(G, \a)$ can be achieved by the systolic volume of some pseudomanifold.\\
+The systolic volume of a homology class is defined by an infimum.
+We may wonder if this infimum is reached and what would be the structure of a minimizing pseudomanifold.
+If the homology class $\a$ is realized by a manifold, we know that its systolic volume is a minimum which coincides with the systolic volume of any normal representation of $\a$ by a manifold, see \cite{Bab06, Bab08, Bru07}.
+But there exist classes which do not admit representations by manifolds (see \cite{Thom54}), and for such a class $\a$ it is not even clear whether $\Sys(G, \a)$ is actually a minimum.\\

 Let $X$ be a pseudomanifold of dimension $m$.
-The {\it singular locus} of $X$ is by definition the set $\Si(X)$ of points of $X$ which are not contained in a neighbourhood homeomorphic to a $m$-dimensional ball.
+The {\it singular locus} of $X$ is by definition the set $\Si(X)$ of points of $X$ which do not have a neighbourhood homeomorphic to an $m$-dimensional ball.
 By definition of a pseudomanifold, $\Si(X)$ is a simplicial subcomplex of codimension at least $2$.